-CPC is used to better develop resource allocation, budgeting, and other similar tasks.
+CPC is used to develop more effective resource allocation, budgeting, and other similar tasks.
 This information also illuminates the overall cost of operations for the call center, divided by the calls taken.

 Tracking CPC is great for a wide-ranging view of the call center operations as a whole.

-In the outbound call center environment, conversion rate is everything.
+In the outbound call center environment, the conversion rate is everything.